Planning and Learning with Adaptive Lookahead: Proofs

 \subsection{Proof of Theorem~\ref{thm:quantiles-PI}}

-\paragraph{Bounding the number of iterations to convergence.} The proof follows the same path as the proof of \cref{thm:threshold-PI}, but now the operator $B_t$ induced by the algorithm is $\kappatheta$-contracting instead of $\kappa$-contracting
+\paragraph{Bounding the number of iterations to convergence.} The proof follows the same path as the proof of \cref{thm:threshold-PI}, but now the operator $B_t$ induced by the algorithm is $\kappatheta$-contracting instead of $\kappa$-contracting.
+Since \appxVstar{} is $m$-order-preserving, the fact that we use the quantiles $(\theta_1 + m/S,\dots,\theta_H + m/S)$ instead of $(\theta_1,\dots,\theta_H)$ ensures that indeed $\kappatheta$ contraction is obtained in all the states.

-\paragraph{Bounding the per-iteration computational complexity.} By definition of the \algQPI{} algorithm, in every iteration $t$, we perform $h$-step lookahead in at most $\theta_h S$ states.
-For every $h=1,\dots,H$, the computational complexity of performing $h$-step lookahead in $\theta_h S$ states is at most $O(\theta_h S \cdot \costh{h})$, which gives a total computational complexity of $O \left(S \cdot \sum_{h=1}^H \theta_h \cdot \costh{h} \right)$ per iteration.
+\paragraph{Bounding the per-iteration computational complexity.} By definition of the \algQPI{} algorithm, in every iteration $t$, we perform $h$-step lookahead in at most $\theta_h S + m$ states.
+For every $h=1,\dots,H$, the computational complexity of performing $h$-step lookahead in $\theta_h S + m$ states is at most $O \left( (\theta_h S + m) \cdot \costh{h} \right)$, which gives a total computational complexity of $O \left(S \cdot \sum_{h=1}^H (\theta_h + m/S) \cdot \costh{h} \right)$ per iteration.